jclapis/quantum-course-docs/docs/quantum-concepts/single-qubit-gates.md

 ![](images/single-qubit-gates-1.png){: .center loading=lazy }

-Note that this isn’t the entire 3D sphere - I've removed the Y axis since we aren't going to deal with imaginary phases in this class.
+Note that this isn’t the entire 3D sphere - we've removed the Y axis since we aren't going to deal with imaginary phases in this class.

 Anyway, applying the X gate to these qubits is easy, since the X gate just flips the top and bottom elements of the state vector.
 This is what each qubit becomes after the X gate runs on it: